Please note: If you decide to purchase a product through a link on Bean Ground, we may earn a commission without additional cost to you. Learn More >

-Seriously, don’t mock that stovetop percolator until you’ve tried it.
-If you’re still on the fence I’m hoping that I can change your mind or at the very least I have given you something to think about.
+Don’t mock that stovetop percolator until you’ve tried it.
+If you’re still on the fence, I’m hoping that I can change your mind, or at the very least, I have given you something to think about.

-In this lengthy article, I’m going to lift the lid off the percolator coffee pot.
-I’m going to dust off its morbid past and I will bring this retro coffee maker to the modern day.
+In this article, I’m going to lift the lid off the percolator coffee pot.
+I’m going to dust off its morbid past, and I will bring this retro coffee maker to the modern-day.
 Believe me, the best percolator can actually brew better-tasting coffee than many of those expensive push-button auto-drip coffee makers.

 Just What is a Percolator?

-Back then coffee wasn’t as pleasurable to drink as it is today (think brown sludge) and one of Hanson Goodrich’s main objectives by creating the percolator was to remove “grounds and impurities” from coffee thus making coffee drinking a far more enjoyable experience for the masses.
+Back then, coffee wasn’t as pleasurable to drink as it is today (think brown sludge) and one of Hanson Goodrich’s main objectives in creating the percolator was to remove “grounds and impurities” from the coffee, thus making coffee drinking a far more enjoyable experience for the masses.

-From the outside, the Percolator looks like a simple tall kettle, but looks can be deceiving.
-Hidden on the inside is a complex steam-powered, coffee brewing vacuum.
+From the outside, the percolator looks like a simple tall tea kettle, but looks can be deceiving.
+Hidden on the inside is a complex steam-powered coffee brewing vacuum.
 In fact, the percolator operates in a very similar way to a siphon coffee maker.

-Unlike other popular coffee brewing methods where hot water is poured over coffee grounds and then filtered, the on stove coffee percolator creates a vacuum environment where the steam completely saturates your coffee grounds before filtering.
+Unlike other popular coffee brewing methods where hot water is poured over coffee grounds and then filtered, the stovetop coffee percolator creates a vacuum environment where the steam completely saturates your coffee grounds before filtering.

 How Does a Percolator Work?